-This Plan is intended to cover liability for errors committed in rendering professional services.
-It is not intended to cover liabilities arising out of the business aspects of the practice of law.
+This Plan does not cover liabilities arising out of the business aspects of the practice of law.
 Here, the Plan clarifies this distinction by excluding liabilities arising out of fee disputes whether the CLAIM seeks a return of a paid fee, cost, or disbursement.
 Subsection c, in addition, excludes CLAIMS for damages or the recovery of funds or property that, for whatever reason, have resulted or will result in the accrual of a benefit to any COVERED PARTY.